Welcome to the Artist Toolbox

 Your print materials during the festival

-As per your performer contract, companies should not distribute their own materials in the Fringe venues.
-There are very strict rules as to where posters may and may not be displayed for each theatre, to which the Festival Assistants will be adhering.
+As stated in your contract, companies should not distribute their own materials in the Fringe venues.
+There are very strict rules as to where posters may and may not be displayed for each theatre, so our Print and Branding team manage the distribution on your behalf.
 Posters placed anywhere else around the venues will be removed and companies may incur penalties for damage to paint/woodwork by the theatre.

 Promoting Your Show